openphacts/IdentityMappingService/README.md

 The URI parameter to RunLoader should point to an xml file often called load.xml

-This will have the following elements directly as children of the root (typcially <loadSteps>)
-<clearAll/>  : Tells the loader to clear any existing data SQL and RDF and start from fresh
+This will have the following elements directly as children of the root (typcially "loadSteps") "clearAll/"  : Tells the loader to clear any existing data SQL and RDF and start from fresh
                Must be the first child.
 Otherwise all loading up to this point will be lost!

-<recover/>   : Tells the loader to attempt to restart from a previous loaded that failed part way through.
+"recover"   : Tells the loader to attempt to restart from a previous loaded that failed part way through.
                The load.xml should not include any URIs successfully loaded.
                Must be the first child.

-<void>       : Tells the loader to load a URI as a void file
+"void"       : Tells the loader to load a URI as a void file
-               Format <void>URI</void>
+               Format "void"URI"/void"
                Only required if a URI used in a void:inDataSet, or void:subset statement is not resolvable.
                Not required where the URI used is resolvable and readable.
                     (Can depend on Username and password is know) see {$validator}README.md